island-lang/island-lang.github.io/README.md

 giveMeSomeStructure(myStructure)
 ```

 An anonymous structure type is different from dictionary or a tuple with named members by the fact that it can structurally match any class or feature with compatible member names and types.
-This kind of subtyping may be described as a weak form of **duck typing**:
+This kind of subtyping may be described as a weak form of **structural typing**:
 ```isl
 class SomeClass
 	name: string